tomduncalf/tomduncalf_juce_web_ui/README.md

 ## Key components:

-- A [browser component](https://github.com/tomduncalf/tomduncalf_juce_browser_integration/blob/main/BrowserComponent.h) which supports sending messages to and from a web browser, using JUCE's support for calling Javascript functions directly to call into the browser, and a custom `juce://` URL schema to call back to C++ (eventually I would like to use direct callbacks from the browser engine for potential performance improvements, but this requires JUCE changes to support).
+- A [browser component](https://github.com/tomduncalf/tomduncalf_juce_browser_integration/blob/main/BrowserComponent.h) which supports sending messages to and from a web browser, using JUCE's support for calling Javascript functions directly to call into the browser, and custom additions to JUCE to allow sending messages directly back to C++ (needs to be integrated into JUCE - for now, requires using my fork and is Mac/iOS only - but greatly improves performance e.g. with multi touch updates).

 - A [base class](https://github.com/tomduncalf/tomduncalf_juce_browser_integration/blob/main/BrowserIntegrationClient.h) for any classes which want to communicate with the browser, allowing sending messages and registering callbacks in a namespaced way.